jlinoff/myvault/README.md

 server and it goes down, the service will not be avaiable.
 That cannot happen with _myVault_ because it runs in your browser on your local host.

+If your database is stored on an external server and that server is down you are still subject to reliability issues _on that server_, but you can mitigate that vulnerability by storing the data locally and uploading it periodicallly.

 ### Over the Shoulder Surfing Attack
 Internally the data is stored in decrypted form, so you may be vulnerable to over the shoulder surfing attacks where someone or